rsachdeva/drive-deposits/README.md

 Should see "Ready." -- There is a Terminal now in Docker Desktop itself so that is a good place to run this command.

-#### deploy everything in localstack -- aws deployment related commands for EventBridge, EventBus, Cloudwatch log groups and Lambda target function for writing to DynamoDB and Lambda DynamoDB reader
+#### deploy everything serverless in Localstack - aws deployment related commands for EventBridge, EventBus, Cloudwatch log groups and Lambda target function for writing to DynamoDB and Lambda DynamoDB reader

 `just localstack-deploy-drive-deposits-dynamodb-queries`